Pints, Pasties, and Pudding: Discover British Comfort Food

 Where to experience it: Almost every village or town boasts a local pub where the roast is taken seriously.
 Opt for a particularly scenic dining experience with a roast lunch at a countryside inn while exploring the Cotswolds or Yorkshire Dales—ideal additions to our Heart of England and Northern Highlights tours.

-Originally crafted for tin miners, the Cornish pasty is an expert example of practical dining—pastry filled with beef, potato, swede, and onion, crimped into a D-shape, and baked to a golden finish.
-Convenient to carry, easy to devour, and hard to eat just one.
+Originally crafted for tin miners, the Cornish pasty is an expert example of practical dining, pastry filled with beef, potato, swede, and onion, crimped into a D shape and baked to a golden finish.

-Where to indulge: Experiencing Cornwall isn’t complete without enjoying a warm pasty in the sea breeze.
-Many coastal bakeries (particularly in St Ives, Penzance, or Padstow) proudly offer traditional pasties alongside modern variations.
-Incorporate Cornwall into a South West England itinerary for a complete coastal and comfort food experience.
+Where to indulge: Experiencing Cornwall is not complete without enjoying a warm pasty in the sea breeze.
+Many coastal bakeries in St Ives, Penzance, or Padstow proudly offer traditional pasties alongside modern variations.
+Incorporate Cornwall into a South West England itinerary for a complete coastal and comfort food experience

-No compilation of British comfort food is complete without this famed pair.
-Crunchy battered fish, thick-cut chips (not “fries”), a hint of salt, a dash of malt vinegar—perhaps accompanied by mushy peas—create the ultimate seaside treat.
+No compilation of British comfort food is complete without the classic pairing of fish and chips.
+Crunchy battered fish, thick cut chips, a hint of salt, a dash of malt vinegar, perhaps accompanied by mushy peas, create the ultimate seaside treat.

 Where to find it: The UK’s coastlines are dotted with superb fish and chip shops.
-Whitby in North Yorkshire, Aldeburgh in Suffolk, and Anstruther in Fife, Scotland, are renowned for exceptional fish and chips.
+Whitby, Aldeburgh, and Anstruther are particularly renowned.
 Our Coastal England and Scotland Highlights tours simplify visits to these storied coastal towns.

 Rich, savoury, and deeply satisfying, a steak and ale pie combines tender slow-cooked beef in a rich ale-infused gravy, all encased in a buttery, flaky crust.
 Typically served with mashed potatoes or chips and a side of green vegetables, this pub staple is a favourite for good reason.